 By 1990, Clarendon no longer provided long term accommodation for children.
 Instead the aim was to keep the family together wherever possible.
 In 1997, Clarendon received funds from the Sydney Myer and Ian Potter Trusts to run a pilot early intervention program known as Reconnections.
 The aim was to keep families together so that children did not come into the Home.
 Funding came to an end in 1999 so the program had to be wound up.

-When Clarendon closed, funds from the sale of its Kingston Beach property were reinvested to form Clarendon Children which, in 2013, offers early intervention programs for families.
+When Clarendon closed, the land was subdivided and sold as house blocks.
+Funds from the sale of the Kingston Beach property were reinvested to form Clarendon Children which, in 2013, offers early intervention programs for families.
 Clarendon Children holds the records of Clarendon Children's Home.

 Cite this: http://www.findandconnect.gov.au/guide/tas/TE00028